awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 + Hardware issues on the physical host that impact network reachability

 The recover action is supported only on instances with the following characteristics:
-+ Use one of the following instance types: C3, C4, C5, M3, M4, M5, R3, R4, R5, T2, T3, X1, or X1e
++ Use one of the following instance types: C3, C4, C5, M3, M4, M5, M5a, R3, R4, R5, R5a, T2, T3, X1, or X1e
 + Use `default` or `dedicated` instance tenancy
 + Use EBS volumes only \(do not configure instance store volumes\)\.
+For more information, see ['Recover this instance' is disabled](https://aws.amazon.com/premiumsupport/knowledge-center/recover-this-instance-cloudwatch-enable/)\.

 If your instance has a public IP address, it retains the public IP address after recovery\.